x4ngus/zfs_beskar_key/README.md

 ## Background

-The goal was clear: create a **reliable and safe** method to auto-unlock ZFS-on-root using a USB key, without ever sacrificing the fallback passphrase or bricking the system.
+The goal was clear: create a **reliable and safe** method to auto-unlock ZFS encryption using a USB key, hardening the modern Linux environment.

-Bash failed.
+Through trial and error, Bash failed.

 Systemd units fought the boot order.
 So this was reforged in **Rust**, with precision and patience — just as the Armorer would demand.